srl3630/FGSM_Defense/README.md

 The models were also stress tested against epsilon values to determine points of failure.

 Overall the FGSM U-Net overperforms every other defense.
-The models struggles, however, at low espilon values (0.01 and 0.025).
-It's theorized this may be due to the distribution of low epsilon values in it's training, which was 25% of the data being used, whereas 45% of the perturbed data used in training had an epislon between 0.25 and 2.
+The model struggles, however, at low espilon values (0.01 and 0.025).
+It's theorized this may be due to the distribution of low epsilon values in its training, which was 25% of the data being used, whereas 45% of the perturbed data used in training had an epislon between 0.25 and 2.
 The model likely is over-predicting noise in the image, leading to prediction degradation.

 #### Degradation Rate